Stophii/TurboOS-Startup-Kit/README.md

 ## Getting Set Up

-Heading into your `Turbo.toml` file and making sure it has this line of code
+Head into your `Turbo.toml` file and make sure it has this line of code

 ```rust
 [turbo-os]